navkar/Predictions/README.md

 * Possibility of earthquake resulting in mass deaths
 * Possibility of Tsunami.
 * Covid related sudden death are also possible

-#### 2023 Strange Events
-* Appearance or finding evidence of extra-terrestrial life and organisms.
-* Humans shall become more of a realists than living in an illusion.
-  - Higher reliance of AI
-* Mistrust and hatred towards governments will be in vogue.
-  - Humans moving towards self-dependency and self-sufficiency.
-  - Self-employment / Small business will be in vogue, since it pays more.
-  - Kids leaving school system and avoid it altogether.
-  - School safely problems

 ### India (January 2024-2025)